nanograv/holodeck/docs/source/getting_started.rst

 on some sort of model for binary evolution.
 The model may be extremely simple, in which case it is sometimes glanced over.

 Evolution Implementation
 ------------------------
+Full code documentation: :mod:`evolution submodule <holodeck.evolution>` submodule.

-The core component of the evolution module is the :class:`Evolution` class.
+The core component of the evolution module is the :class:`Evolution <holodeck.evolution.Evolution>` class.
 This class combines a population of initial binary parameters (i.e. from the :class:`_Population_Discrete <holodeck.population._Population_Discrete>` class), along with a specific binary hardening model (:class:`_Hardening` subclass), and performs the numerical integration of each binary over time - from large separations to coalescence.
+The
-The :class:`Evolution` class also acts to store the binary evolution histories ('trajectories' or 'tracks'), which are then used to calculate GW signals (e.g. the GWB).
+:class:`Evolution` class also acts to store the binary evolution histories ('trajectories' or 'tracks'), which are then used to calculate GW signals (e.g. the GWB).
 To facilitate GW and similar calculations, :class:`Evolution` also provides interpolation functionality along binary trajectories.

+Integration of the binary evolution takes place starting from a regular range/grid of binary separations that are chosen for each binary being evolved.  **The separation (`sepa`) thus acts as the independent variable**.
+The integration calculates the time it takes for each step to complete.
+This is unlike most types of dynamical integration in which there is a prescribed time-step, and the amount of distance (etc) traveled over that time is then calculated.

 The :class:`Evolution <holodeck.evolution.Evolution>` class is (currently) primary built to be used with a :class:`Pop_Illustris <holodeck.population.Pop_Illustris>` instance.
-More generally, the `Evolution` class is instantiated with a :class:`_Population_Discrete <holodeck.population._Population_Discrete>` instance, and a particular binary hardening model (one or more subclass of :class:`_Hardening`).
+More generally, the `Evolution` class is instantiated with a :class:`_Population_Discrete <holodeck.population._Population_Discrete>` instance, and a particular binary hardening model (one or more subclass of :class:`_Hardening <holodeck.evolution._Hardening>`).
 It then numerically integrates each binary from their initial separation to coalescence, determining how much time that process takes, and thus the rate of redshift/time evolution.